top of page

 Nothing about the place immediately says "best sandwiches in Florence."
 But let me break it down for you.

 You know how when you're making something to eat, like a sandwich, and you start to realize that you've gotten really particular?
 You don't want the spread too thick in any one area?
 You don't like holes in the bread (who does?).
 You want that slice of juicier looking meat to coincide with the especially ripe slice of tomato?
 Da' Vinattieri (and I think it's only two people who work there) makes the sandwich as if they're going to eat the sandwich.
-There's not a sense of "just throw it together and sell it".
+I've never gotten the sense that any of them keep the best ingredients back for the unknown "next" sandwich.
+There's not a sense of "just throw it together and sell it" but one more of "If I had to eat this sandwich, how would I make it?"

 But that's not all!